 I hypothesize that acne is caused by stretching or squeezing skin.
 Stretching skin will produce a whitehead, which I prefer to call a “fluid pimple.”
 Squeezing skin will produce of a blackhead, which I prefer to call a “solid pimple.”
-The cause of acne is that simple and has nothing to do with diet or dirty hands.
+It is that simple and has nothing to do with diet or dirty hands.
 Why hasn’t anyone else figured this out?
-Well first of all, the resultant pimple occurs about 24 hours after the act of squeezing or stretching.
-We are quick to forget such everyday minutiae.
-Secondly, whether a pimple develops or not depends on three other factors: the frequency of the stretch/squeeze, the force of the stretch/squeeze, and the elasticity of the skin.
+Well first of all, the resultant pimple occurs about 24 hours after the act of squeezing or stretching; such everyday minutiae are quickly forgotten.
+Secondly, whether a pimple develops or not depends on three factors: the frequency of the stretch/squeeze (quantity), the force of the stretch/squeeze (quality), and the elasticity of the subject’s skin.

 I think mud is a perfect analogy for your skin.
-If you were to use your arms to part mud to the left and right, you would create a void in the middle that slowly fills with water.
+If you put your hands together, stick them in mud, and then separate your hands (pushing the mud aside), you would create a void filled with water.
 This void is equivalent to a “fluid pimple.”
-If you were to press mud together, it would harden and water would seep out.
+If you were to do the opposite—press mud together—the mud would solidify as water seeps out.
 This clump of mud is equivalent to a “solid pimple.”
-In reality, stretching and squeezing the skin doesn’t require two arms, two hands, or even two fingers.
-The friction between your hand or finger and the surface of the skin (i.e. your face) is sufficient.
+Forming a pimple on the skin doesn’t require two hands or fingers, though.
+Friction between your hand or finger and the skin on your face is sufficient.

-“Elasticity of the skin” basically means that some people have loose, flabby skin while others have tight skin.
-Thus, some people will be more prone to acne than others.
+Some people have loose, flabby skin while others have tight skin—skin elasticity.
 This can be attributed to genetics, lifestyle, and diet.
 This is my explanation as to why, for example, subjecting two different people to 10 squeezes on the cheek with 10 newtons of force may produce pimples on one person but not the other.
 Loose skin is more prone to acne from external manipulation than tight skin.

 Externally Affecting the Skin via Hands

-From looking at the position of a pimple on someone’s face, I can use deductive reasoning to figure out the actions they performed ~24 hours prior that caused the pimple to form.
+From noting the position of a pimple on someone’s face, I can use deductive reasoning to figure out the offending action performed ~24 hours prior that caused the pimple to form.

 One of the most common locations of fluid pimples is on the jawline.
-I hypothesize that most of these cases were caused by resting your head on your hand.
-You are unwittingly shoving skin on the cheeks upward.
+I hypothesize that most cases of jawline acne are caused by resting your head on your hand.
+You are unwittingly shoving the skin upward.
 If this is done frequently and forcefully then whiteheads should form.
-They don’t appear on the cheeks as one might expect, though, because this is not the area that is stretched.
-They appear on the jawline.
+They don’t appear at the point of contact as one might expect, though, because this is not the area that is stretched.
+The skin at the jaw is stretched.
 If true, this is a case for acne not being caused by the dirt, oil, or bacteria on your hands.

 Internally Affecting the Skin via Muscle

-Perhaps more common than pimples caused by external manipulation are pimples caused by an internal force—muscles.
-Beneath the layer of skin is a layer of muscle.
-Muscle development can stretch and squeeze the top layer of skin.
-For example, if someone develops a pimple on the side of the face), I have a good educated guess on what occurred the day before.
-They ate something that is incredibly tough and chewy, such as a loaf of sourdough bread, which worked out the masseter muscles, which swelled up and stretched the skin, which resulted in a fluid pimple or two.
+Perhaps more common than pimples caused by external manipulation are pimples caused internally via muscles.
+The hypertrophy of a muscle can stretch the skin atop the muscle.
+For example, if someone develops a pimple on the side of the cheek, above the jaw, I can make an educated guess on what occurred the day before: the person ate something incredibly tough and chewy, such as a loaf of sourdough bread; this gave the masseter muscles a proper workout, which swelled up and stretched the skin above, resulting in a fluid pimple or two.
 However, if they already had well-developed jaw muscles then the skin wouldn’t stretch as much and thus no pimple would form.
-When it comes to muscles stretching the skin, the history matters.
-Sudden muscle growth is what stretches the skin and causes acne.
+When it comes to underlying muscles causing acne, the history matters.
+It is sudden muscle growth that stretches the skin and causes acne.
 Eating sourdough bread every day should initially induce pimples atop the jaw muscles, but not forever, because the muscle isn’t getting bigger and bigger.
 Forehead acne?
 This likely came from taxing the frontalis muscle, which is responsible for raising the eyebrows.

-This is also my explanation for acne that occurs as a side effect of taking anabolic steroids.
+Muscle growth is also my explanation for acne that occurs as a side effect of taking anabolic steroids.
 I believe it has nothing to do with tainted or dirty drugs and everything to do with the sudden muscle growth stretching the skin.
 Naturally working out a muscle with high-intensity can also give rise to a pimple atop that muscle.
 Sudden muscle growth is also my explanation for hormonal acne experienced by teens.
-I believe a surge in testosterone or a drop-off in estrogen hormones can cause one to suddenly use certain muscles that were previously unused.
-This leads to muscle growth which leads to stretched skin which leads to a fluid pimple.
+I believe a surge in testosterone or a drop-off in estrogen hormones can cause one to suddenly use certain muscles that were previously unused, which leads to muscle development which leads to stretched skin which leads to a fluid pimple.

 Since coming up with this hypothesis over five years ago I’ve been able to explain just about every pimple on my face and body.
 This is over 400 instances.
 Whenever I got a pimple, I would recollect the things I did the day before and I’ve always been able to make sense of its type (i.e. fluid vs. solid) and its location.